jima80525/markplates/README.md

 # Sample MarkPlates Template
 {{ set_path("./examples") }}

-This is an example of importing an entire file (minus the first line):
+This is an example of importing an entire file.
+Without a range specified, the first line is skipped to not include the shell specifier.
+Double blank lines are condensed into single lines:
 {{ import_source("testfile.py") }}

-While this silly example imports some of the lines from the file, demonstrating ranges:
+If you want to include the shell specifier, you can include it explicitly in a range.
+This silly example imports some of the lines from the file, demonstrating different ranges.
+Note that the ranges are compiled into a single list, so over-lapping ranges are only shown once:
-{{ import_source("testfile.py", [5, "2", 3, "8-$", ]) }}
+{{ import_source("testfile.py", [1, 5, "2", 3, "8-$", "$", "$-2"]) }}

+Functions can be imported from a file by name:

+{{ import_function("testfile.py", "flying_pig_menu") }}

+The import_repl tag captures stdout and stderr from a REPL session:
 {{ import_repl(
 """
 def func(x):